 - All undergraduate degree programs require a minimum of 120 credits.

 - Thirty of the final 60 credits prior to graduation must be earned at SRU.
 In addition, individual departments may establish residency requirements for their majors and minors.
 Students should check with their academic adviser to determine the requirements for the academic program.

-- Bachelor or Arts degrees require language proficiency at the 103 class level.
+- Bachelor of Arts degrees require language proficiency at the 103-class level.
 Exemption by placement or examination is offered.

-- Beginning with May 2021 graduates, students must complete at least 45 undergraduate credits at SRU to be considered for Latin Honors at the point of graduation.
+- Students must complete at least 45 credits at SRU to be considered for Latin Honors at the point of graduation.

 - Students who wish to earn two degrees must complete 150 credits, all requirements for both degrees, and meet the language requirement if one of the degrees is a BA.
 Students only need to meet the Rock Studies requirement for the first degree/major.

-- New transfer students follow the Rock Studies Program requirements beginning in Fall 2021.
+- New transfer students follow the Rock Studies 2 Program requirements beginning in Summer 2022.

-- Students transferring 24 or more credits are exempt from University Seminar.
+- Students transferring 24 or more credits are exempt from Foundations of Academic Discovery.

 All students at SRU must demonstrate computer competency through one of the following methods: